May 22, 2018

 But it’s not just about avoiding mistakes.
 It’s about paying attention to details more generally.
 The tonal quality of a snare drum.
 The small timing differences in a jazz percussion groove.
 The clarity of each individual note in a guitar solo.
 When you’re performing your music live, details like these often get swallowed up by acoustics and volume.
 But studio recordings give musicians the opportunity to capture these subtle moments – each packed with expression and emotion – in all their glory.
 This consideration gives you cause to change your approach when tracking songs in the studio: while expression should still factor into your playing, you should also be paying more attention to the quality and accuracy of your playing than you normally would in other contexts.

 Kore Studios is a recording studio in West London run by experienced producer/engineer, George Apsion.
-We offer a large live space and two control rooms, backed up by a mixture of high-end and vintage gear, brought together by experts in producing and mixing various different styles of music.
-Get in touch to arrange your tailored studio session.
+We offer a large live room and two control rooms for live studio recordings and music videos, backed up by a mixture of high-end and vintage gear, brought together by experts in producing and mixing various different styles of music.